SpagoBILabs/SpagoBI/doc/user/JS/README.md

 ```
 <a name="Sbi.sdk.api.getDataSetList"></a>
 ##### api.getDataSetList(config)
-It returns the list of datasets
+It returns the list of existing datasets that are visible to the user.

 **Kind**: static method of <code>[api](#Sbi.sdk.api)</code>